 3. All the college scholarship websites will have varying degrees of reliability.

 Some will do a better job of narrowing results to your qualifications while others will have fewer outdated scholarships.
-You’re probably going to want use a combination of websites to maximize your chances of finding scholarships.
+Then there’s going to be difference in your ability to actually access the contact information once your find them.
+Some make it more difficult than others.
+Ultimately, you’re probably going to want use a combination of websites to maximize your chances of finding scholarships.

 4. You will have better chances at getting local scholarships.